monzo/progression-framework/frameworks/operations/ops-individual-contributor.md

           - "Constantly teaching and looking for new ways to share knowledge and skills with others."
       - level: 5
         criteria:
           - "Contantly innovating, learning and teaching and looking for new ways to do things which haven't been done before.
 Shares these new ways of doing things internally and externally.
-Is a recognised industry expert outside of Monzo."
+Is a recognised industry expert outside of Bright."
           - "Comfortable creating optimal technical proposals within their area of expertise."
 ---